 - Begin and end meetings on time

-If you are the host of the conference, call a few minutes early.
+If you are the host of the conference, dial in up to 15 minutes early.
 Use the extra time to greet presenters or discuss any last minute concerns with the operator.

 - For interactive conferences, participants may mute their phones by pressing * 6

 If you have a large conference, your conference call will generally be listen only.
 However, if you have an interactive call, participants may mute and unmute their lines.

 Note: If you are the host or speaker, the feature to mute/unmute does not apply.